COVID Vaccine Information

 We are currently offering Pfizer and Moderna vaccine at our vaccination locations.
 Johnson & Johnson/Janssen vaccine may be available, but supply is limited.

-Unless otherwise noted our vaccine clinics that are open to the community and current patients are able to provide vaccines for patients 12 years old at this time.
+Unless otherwise noted our vaccine clinics that are open to the community and current patients are able to provide vaccines for patients 5 years and older at this time.
 For patients 17 and younger the Pediatric Consent form must be completed by a parent or guardian before the appointment.

 Hilltop Regional Health Center